contactandyc/another-c-library/2_timing.md

 The curly braces are not needed if there is exactly one statement.

-else if works in connection with if.  else if only happens if the if (or else if statements abpve it) have not been evaluated to equal a true condition.
-Finally, else doesn't expect a condition and essentially becomes the default block to run if all other conditions were evaluated to be false.
-It's also important to realize the difference between = and ==.
+`else if` works in connection with `if`.  `else if` only happens if the if (or else if statements above it) have not been evaluated to equal a true condition.
+Finally, else does not expect a condition and essentially becomes the default block to run if all other conditions were evaluated to be false.
+It is also essential to realize the difference between = and ==.
 A single equal statement is used for assignment.
 A double equal statement indicates an equality test.

-In code below, p was of type void *.
+In code below, p was of type `void *`.
 It must be converted before it can be dereferenced (to get the value of what p is pointing at).

 ```c
 unsigned char *vp = (unsigned char *)p;
 printf( "unsigned char type: %u\n", *vp );
 ```

-The code above can be shortened to...
+The code above can be shortened to:
 ```c
 printf( "unsigned char type: %u\n", *(unsigned char *)p );
 ```

 You will find the above shortening often.
-I used the two line version to make what was happening clear.
+I used the two-line version to make what was happening clear.
 Placing an asterisk before a pointer results in getting the value of what the pointer is pointing at.
 Placing an ampersand before a value results in a pointer to the value.
-For example...
+For example:

 ```c
 double a = 1.5;
 double *p = &a;  // p points to the value 1.5